Praise for Tales from the North Shore, which contains the popular “Death in Etobicoke” trilogy:

 How We Did It is sometimes mistaken as being only a hockey book because of the success of Karl’s sons at hockey.
 All three boys are professional hockey players and two play in the NHL: P.K. is an all-star defenceman with the New Jersey Devils and Malcolm is a goaltender with the Vegas Golden Knights.
 But this book is so much more.
 It is an immigrant story, it is a book about education, it is a parenting book.
 The subtext of the book is how to develop the potential of any child, based Karl’s 30 years as a parent, high school principal and coach.

 Besides writing books, Scott is also the Opinions editor for the Toronto Star.
-For two years he also wrote parenting column for the newspaper, Canada’s largest.
+For two years he also wrote a popular parenting column called “Lake in the Game,” for the newspaper, Canada’s largest.